JustGlowing/minisom/Readme.md

     pip install minisom

-or download MiniSom to the directory of your choice, enter it and run (may require root privileges):
+or download MiniSom to a directory of your choice and use the setup script:

     python setup.py install